-Although Japan has a public transportation system that is both extensive and efficient, we’ve managed to find ourselves in plenty of situations where we were better off self-driving.
+There’s a lot of strong opinions about ditching the car and to not having to self-drive in Japan.
+That said, although the country has a public transportation system that is both extensive and efficient, we’ve still managed to find ourselves in plenty of situations where we were better off hiring a car and driving.

 And since we visit waterfalls practically everywhere we travel, this was certainly true on many such excursions in the Land of the Rising Sun.